Berlin Conference: Aftermath

 By 1902, 90% of all the land that makes up Africa was under European control.
-Most of the Sahara was French, but after the quelling of the Mahdi rebellion and the ending of the Fashoda crisis, the Sudan remained firmly under joint British–Egyptian rulership, with Egypt being under British occupation before becoming a British protectorate in 1914.
+Most of the Sahara was French, but after the quelling of the Mahdi rebellion, the end of the Fashoda crisis and the Voulet–Chanoine Mission, the Sudan remained firmly under joint British–Egyptian rulership, with Egypt being under British occupation before becoming a British protectorate in 1914.

 The Boer republics were conquered by the British in the Second Boer War from 1899 to 1902.
 Libya was conquered by Italy in 1911, and Morocco was divided between the French and Spanish in 1912.

-Motives and David Livingstone's Crusade
+Motives and David Livingstone's crusade

 One of the chief stated justifications "was a desire to stamp out slavery once and for all".
-Before his death in 1873, Christian missionary, David Livingstone, called for a worldwide crusade to defeat the Arab-controlled slave trade in East Africa.
-The way to do it was to "liberate Africa" by introduction of "commerce, Christianity" and civilization.
+Before he died in 1873, Christian missionary, David Livingstone, called for a worldwide crusade to defeat the Arab-controlled slave trade in East Africa.
+The way to do it was to "liberate Africa" by the introduction of "commerce, Christianity" and civilisation.

-Crowe, Craven and Katzenellenbogen are authors who have attempted to soften the language and therefore the intent of the conference.
-They warn against an overemphasis of its role in the colonial partitioning of Africa, extensively justifying it by ignoring the motivations and outcomes of the conference by only drawing attention to bilateral agreements concluded before and after the conference, regardless of whether they were finalized and followed in practice.
+Some historians, including Crowe, Craven, and Katzenellenbogen, have sought to present a more nuanced view of the Berlin Conference.
+They caution against overemphasizing its role in the colonial partitioning of Africa, instead highlighting pre- and post-conference bilateral agreements between European powers.
+Critics argue that this approach can downplay the motivations behind the conference and its actual outcomes, focusing primarily on formal agreements regardless of whether they were fully implemented or enforced.
 For example, Craven has questioned the legal and economic impact of the conference.

-However, the countries that ultimately participated in the Final Act ignored requirements set forth within it to establish their satellite governments, rights to the land and trade in the benefit of their national, domestic economies.
+However, the countries that ultimately participated in the Final Act ignored requirements set forth within it to establish their satellite governments, rights to the land, and trade for the benefit of their national, and domestic economies.

+The divvying up of the African continent according to European colonization instead of existing ethnic barriers resulted in displaced ethnic identities and which had ramifications in more recent decades such as the Rwandan Genocide of 1994.

 Analysis by historians

 Historians have long marked the Berlin Conference as the formalisation of the Scramble for Africa but recently, scholars have questioned the legal and economic impact of the conference.

 Some have argued the conference central to imperialism.
-African American historian W. E. B. Du Bois wrote in 1948 that alongside the Atlantic slave trade in Africans a great world movement of modern times is "the partitioning of Africa after the Franco-Prussian War which, with the Berlin Conference of 1884, brought colonial imperialism to flower" and that "[t]he primary reality of imperialism in Africa today is economic," going on to expound on the extraction of wealth from the continent.
+African-American historian W. E. B. Du Bois wrote in 1948 that alongside the Atlantic slave trade in Africans a great world movement of modern times is "the partitioning of Africa after the Franco-Prussian War which, with the Berlin Conference of 1884, brought colonial imperialism to flower" and that "[t]he primary reality of imperialism in Africa today is economic," going on to expound on the extraction of wealth from the continent.

 Other historians focus on the legal implications in international law and argue that the conference was only one of many (mostly bilateral) agreements between prospective colonists, which took place after the conference.